kuflow/kuflow-sdk-python/kuflow-robotframework/README.md

 > Given an Id of a Document or the URI reference of a Document, create an item that represents a reference to the Document elementand can be used.

+#### Save Json Forms Value Data

+> Allows a JSON Forms to be saved in the task.

+#### Upload Json Forms Value Document

+> Allows you to upload a document to the referenced task and then include a reference to it in the task's JSON Forms.

 ## Documentation

 More detailed docs are available in the [documentation pages](https://docs.kuflow.com/developers/).